rosedetivoli/rosedetivoli.github.io/writing.md

 **_In English_**

+_Communist Photosynthesis_, an essay on the film _O somma luce_ (2011) by Jean-Marie Straub, forthcoming in the book [The Cinema of Danièle Huillet and Jean-Marie Straub](http://www.mhra.org.uk/publications/mi-14)
 [Interview with Paul Mendez](https://www.thewhitereview.org/feature/interview-with-paul-mendez/) for The White Review, 2021
 [Interview with Lucy Ellmann](https://www.thewhitereview.org/issue/issue-no-28/) for The White Review, Issue No. 28, July 2020
 [What can queer tango learn from intersectionality?](https://rosedetivoli.github.io/qts_inter/), 2017